Izabella (the Woodstock Strat)

 How the artist got it

-Fender's account states the guitar was purchased at Manny's Music on 48th Street in New York City, most likely in the fall of 1968.
+Fender's account states the guitar was purchased new at Manny's Music on 48th Street in New York City, most likely in the fall of 1968.
 The official Hendrix editorial uses the same Manny's claim and frames the purchase as sometime around fall 1968, placing the guitar in Hendrix's hands roughly a year before Woodstock.
 The Met's own record simply dates the instrument to 1968 without specifying the purchase story.

 Ownership timeline